duncanbradley/thesis/conclusion.md

 Repeating the same general finding in each experiment contributes to robustness.
 The findings complement each other.

 **The stimuli used in these studies also reveal different approaches to setting axis limits to convey magnitude. *Frequencies* plotted in bar charts (Chapter 3) were associated with denominators, so upper axis limits were intrisincally linked to datasets.
 Conversely, *measurements* plotted in choropleth maps (Chapter 2) upper axis limits were not determined by denominator values.
 The *relative frequencies* plotted as percentages in dot plots (Chapter 1) could not be less than 0 or more than 100, so axis limits were subject to logical constraints.
 Designers must consider the type of data at hand when identifying suitable axis limits for data visualisations.
-What constitutes *context* is not uniform.**
+What constitutes *context* is not homogenous.**

 # Data Visualisation Literacy

-We consistently found that literacy didn’t affect our This matches prior findings e.g. Yang
-Yet it is clear that there are individual differences Therefore our measure of literacy isn’t best
-A differnet type of literacy is better
-Ge et al.’s measure looks good
-But a shorter measure would be good for experimental studies
+**Data visualisation literacy levels did not account for variation in responses to axis manipulations.
+This accords with research on axis truncation, which found that the same subjective literacy measure was not associated with the degree of bias in judgements of relative differences (Yang et al., 2021).
+The same has also been observed using an objective literacy measure (Okan et al., 2018).
+Another experiment on the same issue, using yet another literacy measure, did observe that data visualisation literacy predicted bias (Driessen et al., 2022).
+However, a lack of diversity in the sample’s literacy levels diminished confidence in the utility of this measure.**  ///

+**Variability in participants’ responses is evident.
+Therefore, it’s not the case that individual differences do not exist, rather that the data visualisation literacy employed measure was not best placed to capture these differences.
+The measure may register basic skills for comprehending visualisations, rather than susceptibility to visualisation design (Yang et al., 2021).
+Ge et al. suggest that critical thinking skills predict the degree of bias elicited by deceptive designs, and produce a literacy measure designed to capture this capacity.
+However, its considerable length makes it unsuitable for use as a covariate in experimental studies.
+A shorter literacy measure of critical thinking in comprehension of data visualisations would be valuable.** ///

 # Discuss significance and implication of findings